MarinaFuster/cai-implementation/REPORT.md

 ![Revised Response Example](./assets/revised_response.png)

 Future improvements could involve using a separate model for critique and revision.
+This is why the decision was made to use an existing [dataset for harmless prompts](https://huggingface.co/datasets/HuggingFaceH4/cai-conversation-harmless).

 ## Supervised Fine-Tuning